 - Chambers Global, 2016-2018 — “Lawrence Gotts is renowned for IP and particularly patent litigation, and also advises clients on commercial IP matters.
 He is praised by sources for being ‘very attuned to the client’s concerns’ and for his ‘extremely good judgement.’”

-- Chambers USA, 2004-2017 — Ranked among the group of the top 10 IP litigators within the top 2 bands in Washington, D.C. by Chambers and Partners.
-Chambers notes that “[a] number of sources attest to his gift for strategic thinking,” and that clients say “is a brilliant attorney” that “can read the minds of the judges and opposing counsel.”
+- Chambers USA, 2004-2018 — Chambers has reported that “[a] number of sources attest to his gift for strategic thinking,” and that clients say he “is a brilliant attorney” who “can read the minds of the judges and opposing counsel.”
 In addition, Mr. Gotts is “respected throughout the country for his prolific and highly successful work as a patent litigator.”

 - Legal Lion, Law360, 2014 — “Latham & Watkins extracted a US$75 million settlement from the U.S. government on behalf of Honeywell International Inc. in a dispute over whether Uncle Sam had violated its patents for technology used in night vision goggles.”